Cloud-SPAN/experimental_design01-casestudies/_episodes/02-design.md

 - What controls do I need
 - How many replicates do I need?
 - What are sequence coverage and depth
-- What can I afford
 objectives:
 - understand the difference between biological and technical replication
 - understand important of controls
-- understand depth and coverage
+- understand sequence depth and coverage
-- Identify best choices when budget is limited
 keypoints:
-- "X,Y,Z are important and should be looked at when designing experiments"
+- Most experiments need positive and negative controls
+- Technical replicates ensure our measures are reproducible
+- Biological replicates ensure our results generalise
+- Coverage is the percentage of the reference genome sequenced
+- Depth is the average number of time a base is sequenced
+- There is a trade-off between sequencing depth and the need for controls and replicates

 ---
 # Controls